Rim (firearms): Semi-rimmed

-Rebated rim
+Rebated

-Rebated rim cartridges have a rim that is significantly smaller in diameter than the base of the case, serving only for extraction.
-Functionally the same as a rimless case, a rebated rim allows a gun to be easily converted to fire a larger-than-normal cartridge, as most of a gun's action (loading/extraction mechanism) does not need to be altered as long as the rim size is preserved.
+Rebated cartridges have a rim that is significantly smaller in diameter than the base of the cartridge case, serving only for extraction.
+Functionally the same as a rimless case, the rebated rim allows a gun to be easily converted to fire a larger-than-normal cartridge, as most of a firearm's loading and extraction mechanism does not need to be altered as long as the rim size is preserved.
+Another advantage with rebated-rim cartridges, mostly with straight-walled examples allow the usage of virtually any lengths of cartridge of the same caliber.

-One example of a rebated rim cartridge is the .50 Action Express (or .50 AE), commonly chambered in the Desert Eagle pistol.
-In order to simplify production, and to decrease the cost of ownership, the .50 AE was designed with a rebated rim which matched the diameter of the rim of the .44 Magnum, the most common caliber used in the Desert Eagle.
-By using the same rim dimensions, a Desert Eagle could be converted from .44 Magnum to .50 AE by merely changing the barrel and magazine.
-Other convertible cartridges, such as the short-lived .41 Action Express (with the same rim diameter as 9×19mm Parabellum) used in the Jericho 941 convertible pistol and Uzi submachine gun and carbine, would function in the same magazine, and thus required only a barrel change to change caliber.
+An example of a rebated-rim cartridge is the .50 Action Express, commonly chambered in the Desert Eagle pistol.
+In order to simplify production, and to decrease the cost of ownership, the .50 AE was designed with a rebated rim, which matched the diameter of the rim of the .44 Magnum, the most common caliber used in the Desert Eagle pistol.
+By using the same rim dimensions, a Desert Eagle could be converted from the .44 Magnum to the .50 Action Express by merely changing the barrel and magazine.
+Other convertible cartridges, such as the short-lived .41 Action Express (with the same rim diameter as 9×19mm Parabellum) used in the Jericho 941 convertible pistol and Uzi submachine gun and carbine, would function in the same magazine, and thus required only a barrel change for a different caliber.

-The .440 Cor-Bon is another cartridge with a rebated rim the same size as a .44 Magnum.
-The FN 5.7x28mm (used in the FN Five-seveN semi-automatic handgun and FN P90 personal defense weapon) is a well-known cartridge with a slightly rebated rim, but the reason for the choice is not clear, as there is no other cartridge which it is compatible with.
+The .440 Cor-Bon is another cartridge with a rebated rim the same diameter as the .44 Magnum.
+The FN 5.7×28mm (used in the FN Five-seveN semi-automatic handgun and FN P90 personal defense weapon) is a well-known cartridge with a slightly rebated rim, but the reason for the choice is not clear, as there is no other cartridge it is known to be compatible with.